vbergae/OCJiraFeedback/README.md

 ## Installation

-- The supported way to get JLTMDbClient is by using [CocoaPods](http://cocoapods.org/).
+- The supported way to get OCJiraFeedbsck is using [CocoaPods](http://cocoapods.org/).

-Add OCJiraFeedbac to your Podfile:
+Add OCJiraFeedback to your Podfile:

 ```